 Expertise in decontamination techniques

-Superficial radioactive substances can be removed with chemical and/or mechanical means (decontamination).
+Surface contamination with radioactive substances can be removed with chemical and/or mechanical means (decontamination).
 This reduces the activity and dose rate of system components.

 New developments and perspectives

-During the decommissioning and decontamination of nuclear facilities and equipment, high priority is given to innovative methods that minimise radioactive accumulation while maintaining the highest safety standards for humans and the environment and minimising radiation exposure (e.g. Dekontgel method, development of ground measuring system including material preparation, etc.).
+During the decommissioning and decontamination of nuclear facilities and equipment, high priority is given to innovative methods that minimise radioactive waste while maintaining the highest safety standards for humans and the environment and minimising radiation exposure (e.g. Dekontgel method, development of ground measuring system including material preparation, etc.).